October 1, 2025

 New York Botanical Garden Visual Identity by Wolf Olins

-Having lived in and around New York for years.
-I can say that it was time for a new look for the NYBG.
-I love the new headline typeface and how it gives off the botanical green house vibe.
+Having lived in and around New York for years, I can say that it was time for a new look for the NYBG.
+I love the new headline typeface and how it gives off the botanical greenhouse vibe.

 60 Pages of Comic Sans Gold